rabbitandcat/fat-netdisk/README-en.md

 # 🎉Features

 * [x] Grid view and list view support
+* [x] Connect to 7Niu cloud for file storage and download
 * [x] Multi-file download and deletion
 * [x] Accurate display and sorting of file and folder sizes and modification dates
 * [x] Drag-and-drop selection in both list view and grid view